After owning and operating a webhosting company for ten years, I

 I help companies get new products out the door.

 Last year, I took over lead development responsibilities for

 Zerocopter, build an Ember

 dashboard tool for Leaplines

-and a minimum viable product for
+and a minimum viable product for a fintech startup.

 I've spent what little time I have left co-founding